pism/pism/doc/sphinx/technical/blatter-pattyn.rst

    The integral over this part of the boundary is *zero* because we assume that natural ("no stress") boundary conditions apply.
 (We ignore atmospheric pressure.)

+   Vertical "cliffs" at grounded margins are interpreted as approximations of the very steep, but not vertical, upper surface.
+Following this interpretation we use natural boundary conditions at grounded lateral margins.

-3. The *vertical* interface between ice and air (above sea level) or water (below sea level) at ice margins.
+3. The *vertical* interface between ice and air (above sea level) or water (below sea level) at marine ice margins.

-   At this interface PISM uses Neumann BC corresponding to the difference between the cryostatic pressure of the ice on one side and the hydrostatic pressure of water (if present) on the other side of the interface.
+   At this interface PISM uses Neumann BC corresponding to the difference between the cryostatic pressure of the ice on one side and the hydrostatic pressure of water on the other side of the interface.

 In addition to this we support Dirichlet boundary conditions for :ref:`verification
 <sec-bp-testing-verification>` and to :ref:`de-couple unknowns at ice-free locations